- Why TransferMate

 What’s more, the old system meant international student payments were subject to high banking fees and significant FX (foreign exchange) charges – something Transact wanted to eliminate for the students.

 Utlizing TransferMate’s global payments infrastructure and technology, Transact is able to co-create a fully integrated international payments solution.
 Through API integrations, TransferMate sat in the background as a white-label solution.
-For the students, this mean they no longer had to register and use two separate systems to make a payment.
+For the students, this meant they no longer had to register and use two separate systems to make a payment.
 This meant a lot of positive changes for the Transact team.

 “It’s really painful to have to reconcile payments from two different systems and there is a lot of follow-up involved.
 Sometimes, because the systems weren’t fully integrated, the student would overpay which causes its own administrative challenges.
 It could become a painful process.
 And we thought, “We’re in the payment space.
 This is what we do.
 We facilitate over $45 million dollars annually.
 How can we make this process easier for our clients?”